team113sanger/sparki/README.md

 ## Installation

+*Note: As of now, `SPARKI` is only available through Sanger's internal GitLab.*

 ### Install it into your R packages

-This package requires a **Personal Access Token** (PAT) if you are to install it from the **Sanger GitLab**.
+This package requires a **Personal Access Token** (PAT) if you are to install it from **Sanger's internal GitLab**.
 You can generate a PAT by following the instructions [here](https://gitlab.internal.sanger.ac.uk/-/user_settings/personal_access_tokens).

-If you are installing SPARKI on the Sanger Farm you can use R version 4.2 or newer.
-For convenience, you can load the R 4.4 module with the following command:
+If you are installing `SPARKI` on the Sanger farm you can use R version 4.2 or newer.
+For convenience, you can load the R 4.4 module om the farm with the following command:

 ```bash
 module load rocker/rver/4.4.0